julian-aldaz/Resume-Projects/Basic http log analysis.md

-# Splunk Lab: Resume project to show basic proficiency in Splunk Cloud
+# Resume Project: Basic Proficiency in Splunk Cloud

 ### Setup:
 1. Using Splunk Cloud to analyize HTTP logs